Juan Carlos I Landing Helicopter Dock, Spain

 Other Navantia contracts

-Apart from Juan Carlos I, Navantia will supply a combat supplier ship, Cantabria, to the Spanish Navy.
-Cantabria was launched in July 2008.
+Apart from Juan Carlos I, Navantia built a combat supplier ship, Cantabria, for the Spanish Navy.
+Cantabria was launched in July 2008 and delivered in July 2010.
 The ship builder is working on two LHDs, similar to Juan Carlos I, for the Australian Navy.

 Navantia has three shipyards in Spain – Fene-Ferrol, Cartagena and San Fernando-Puerto Real Shipyard.
 Juan Carlos I was built at Fene-Ferrol.